wazo-platform/wazo-platform.org/content/blog/sprint-review-2404.md

 Here is a short review of the Wazo Platform 24.04 release.

+## New Features This Release
+- **Translations**: Added french translations to wazo-ui, it now supports english and french

 ## Bug Fixes
 - **Websocket**: Fixed a bug where a user could miss some events when its authentication token expired